open-telemetry/opentelemetry-go/log/DESIGN.md

 The `Record` design is inspired by [`slog.Record`](https://pkg.go.dev/log/slog#Record).

+### Rejected Alternative: Reuse slog

+The API must not be coupled to [`slog`](https://pkg.go.dev/log/slog), nor any other logging library.

+The API needs to evolve orthogonally to `slog`.

+`slog` is not compliant with the [Logs Bridge API](https://opentelemetry.io/docs/specs/otel/logs/bridge-api/). and we cannot expect the Go team to make `slog` compliant with it.

+The interoperabilty can be achieved using [a log bridge](https://opentelemetry.io/docs/specs/otel/glossary/#log-appender--bridge).

+You can read more about OpenTelemetry Logs design on [opentelemetry.io](https://opentelemetry.io/docs/concepts/signals/logs/).

 ## Open issues (if applicable)

 <!-- A discussion of issues relating to this proposal for which the author does not